blakeruprecht/blakeruprecht.github.io/content/gathering.md

 I keep this **enduring list** on my phone with checkboxes and uncheck ingredients I run out of throughout the week.
 This way, anytime I pop into a grocery store, I can remember what I'm missing at home.
 - MEAT & DAIRY
-	- Chicken Thigh or Breast
+	- Chicken (thigh or breast)
-	- Ground Beef (or fish, or wild game)
+	- Beef (ground) or Fish
-	- Greek Yogurt, whole milk
+	- Greek Yogurt, whole
-	- Milk, whole, vitamin D
+	- Milk, whole
-	- Cheese, typically shredded or cream
+	- Cheese
-- CARBS / FATS / AISLES
+- CARBS / FATS
 	- Oats, old-fashioned
 	- Peanut Butter
 	- Rice, usually white